unisave-cloud/docs/installation.md

 - Search for `Unisave` and open <a href="https://assetstore.unity.com/packages/slug/142705" target="_blank">this asset</a>.
 - Click `Download`, then `Import` and import all the files

-Now you need to tell the asset, how to connect to the cloud service.
-Specifically it needs those two values you've seen above: `Game token` and `Editor key`.
+Now you need to tell the asset how to connect to the cloud service.
+The asset needs to know the `Game token` and the `Editor key`, both of which can be found on the *Development* board of your game  (see the image above).

-In Unity, open Unisave preferences window by clicking on menu `Window > Unisave > Preferences`.
-And copy-paste values from the web application:
+In Unity, open Unisave preferences window by clicking on menu `Window > Unisave > Preferences` and copy-paste values from the web application:

 <img src="img/installation_server-connection.png">

 <a name="creating-backend-folder"></a>
-## Creating backend folder
+## Creating the backend folder

-Finally you need a place for your server-side scripts.
-This is the `Backend` folder.
-This is where all of your Unisave related logic of your game lives.
+The `Backend` folder is the place where all of your Unisave related logic lives.

 To create the `Backend` folder, simply right click in the assets folder and choose `Create > Unisave > Backend folder`.

-> With the asset set up and backend folder created you can proceed to [the introduction](introduction), since the following text explains updating and troubleshooting.
+> With the *Unisave asset* set up and the *backend folder* created, you can proceed to [the introduction](introduction).
+The following text explains updating and troubleshooting.

 <a name="updating-the-asset"></a>
 ## Updating the asset

 Unity has a bit tricky asset updating.
-The problem is, that it only adds and modifies files, it does not remove old files.
-This is a problem, since Unisave asset is full of C# code and you really want deprecated files to be removed. **Otherwise the update will probably break the asset.**
+The problem is that it only adds and modifies files, it does not remove old files.
+This is a problem since Unisave asset is full of C# code and you want to remove deprecated files, **otherwise the update might break the Unisave asset.**

 Best way to install an update is to just remove the `Unisave` folder entirely and pull the new one.
 You will however have to set the `Game token` again.
 To preserve preferences, you can delete everything except for the `Unisave/Resources` folder.

-This asset updating behaviour is rather weird, but it has it's reasons, so we have to just deal with it.
+The asset updating behaviour is rather weird, but it has it's reasons, so we have to just deal with it.

 <a name="troubleshooting"></a>